River Blackwater, Essex: Osea Island

 Osea Island is a privately owned Island that is situated on the Blackwater Estuary, north of Steeple.

 Northey Island

 Northey Island is owned by the National Trust, and is approximately one mile to the west of Osea Island.
 It is part of an ancient landscape and is connected to the shore by a tidal causeway.
-It is believed by some to have been the site of the Battle of Maldon against Viking invaders in 991 AD; it now offers more peaceful birdwatching opportunities.
+It may have been the site of the Battle of Maldon against Viking invaders in 991 AD; it now offers birdwatching opportunities.